 As an artist and educator, I care deeply about the value of an education in the arts.
 My philosophy of teaching is anchored by a personal goal to be a lifelong learner, consistently improving and evolving my pedagogy through student mentorship, acting as a guide while also being a listener, and leading as a role model in and out of the classroom.
-In over ten years of teaching at the university level, I have developed a teaching practice focused on pushing my students to become better makers and thinkers.
+In nearly 20 years of teaching at the university level, I have developed a teaching practice focused on pushing my students to become better makers and thinkers.
 I do this by mentoring their abilities in craft and process and guiding them throughout the identification and pursuit of their motivations as artists.

 Throughout my experiences as a ceramics professor, I have learned much about the practice of teaching.
 One of the most important aspects of teaching I have learned over the years is that each student is unique.
 Individual students are driven by different means and to different ends; therefore, there is not a “one size fits all” approach that will match all students’ needs.
 What might work for one student may not work for another – even an approach that worked for a student at the beginning level might not work for that same student as they mature.
 In light of this, I employ a range of different pedagogical methods and work to better understand the needs of individual students, and employ varying methods at different points in their development.

 A prominent component to each of my courses is making sure my students have the encouragement to seek out, and the freedom to bring in, a diversity of influences they have in their lives.
 No matter where those influences come from, they make up the individuality of each student.
 Part of my role as the professor is to seek out where those passions are, and give each student the support and confidence to pursue them.
 I find that students exploring a range of subject matter helps build a supportive and balanced studio community.